 What Are the Best Inflammatory Acne Treatment Options?

 Luckily, inflammatory acne is highly treatable.
 Doctors can prescribe antibiotics or acne medications, and a dermatologist can administer cortisone to decrease inflammation.

 Home remedies commonly involve typical anti-inflammatory treatments, like applying an ice pack or taking an over-the-counter anti-inflammatory specifically for acne.
 At-home acne treatment should include topical remedies that contain salicylic acid, benzoyl peroxide, or sulfur.
-Aloe vera is also an excellent product for reducing inflammation since it is antimicrobial, anti-inflammatory, and it contains salicylic acid.
+Aloe vera is also an excellent anti-inflammatory product for reducing inflammation since it is antimicrobial, and contains salicylic acid.

 When an acne breakout happens, whether inflammatory or non-inflammatory, it is helpful to work with a dermatologist.
 A dermatologist can help pinpoint the issue and offer the best approach for quickly and safely clearing your skin.

 You don’t have to suffer from acne alone.
 The dermatologists at Advanced Dermatology P.C. are here to help.
 Whether you have a medical emergency or just want to schedule a cosmetic consultation, Advanced Dermatology, P.C. makes it easy to see a top-rated dermatologist.
 Call or book online to schedule an appointment at one of our 50+ convenient locations.